Hirschbaum/exercise/README.md

 ## Runing the program

-Inputs in script.js:
+Input variables in script.js:

-- **commands**: is an array for all the commands
+- **commands**: is an array with all the commands
 - **boardWidth** and **boardHeight**: inputs for the table's dimensions
 - **x** and **y**: coordinates for the starting position on the table

 To run the program in the browser:

 The function **runCommands** takes the array **commands** as an argument and executes the simulation.
+The result can be read in the browser console.
+(To open the console press Ctrl + Shift + i).